IzharAbbasAlone/IzharAbbasAlone/README.md

 - 👋 Hi, I’m @AlisIzhar
-- 👀 I’m interested in CS
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Everything
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me [YouTube](https://youtube.com/Izharbhaiofficial)

 If you like my work and wish to support it buy me a [Ko-fi](https://ko-fi.com/alisizhar)!
 Thanks.